Towards an agenda for action on racial justice for foundation chief executives:

-- Acknowledgement: Publicly acknowledge racism in your organisation and within the wider sector and your responsibility for tackling it.
+- Acknowledgement: Publicly acknowledge racism and the impacts of colonialism in your organisation and within the wider sector and your responsibility for tackling it.

 - Change: Commit to tackling racism and supporting anti-racism across the following dimensions:

-- In your grant-making – increase the amounts of money given to BAME-led organisations, and the amounts of money committed for work that supports racial justice.
+- In your grant-making – increase the amounts of money given to organisations led by people of colour, and the amounts of money committed for work that supports racial justice.
 Consider how a commitment to racial justice could be integrated into all grant-making programmes in whatever form your grant giving takes.

 - In the sector – consider how you can use your organisational influence to encourage action by others.